Old Town, New Queens is a Pride Night event at the Britannia Mine Museum. It features drag performances celebrating the 2SLGBTQIA+ community.

 TIP #2: Drag performers accept tips, so bring cash with you if you’re feeling generous.
 There aren’t any ATM machines at the museum.

 TIP #3: The Britannia Mine Museum can get chilly depending on the weather.
-Organizers recommend bringing a light jacket or sweater just in case the buildings get cold.
+It’s recommended you bring a light jacket or sweater just in case the buildings get cold.

 TIP #4: Britannia Mine is an exceptional museum.
 Whether it’s during Pride Night, another event or just a regular day of the year, we recommend you check out the museum.
 It’s impressive!